SeaOfNodes/Simple/chapter08/README.md

 * When we merge scopes, we ensure lazy phi creation at the correct inner scope level by invoking lookup by name instead of directly accessing the defs.
 * Finally, in `ScopeNode.endLoop()` we clean up any leftover sentinels, replacing the sentinel with the input from loop head.

-## `continue` statements
+## `continue` statement

 In chapter7, we had a single backedge from the loop's end, flowing back to the loop head.

 With the addition of a `continue` statement, we can have multiple backedges flowing back to the loop head.

-We have several options to how we implement these backedges.
+We have several options regarding how we implement these backedges.

 1. The traditional way would be to let each backedge from continue merge into the loop head.
 Phis would require as many inputs as there are edges.
 2. The alternative is to maintain a single backedge flowing into the loop head, but create a separate merge point (Region) for the continues.